thadryanjs/install-arch-on-vm/InstallVM.md

 ![alt text](images/loadScreen.png)

-There have been several good walkthroughs on installing Arch on VMs, like [this one](https://www.howtoforge.com/tutorial/install-arch-linux-on-virtualbox/) for example.
-However, I noticed recently there have been some changes that require giving the process an update, so I thought I'd post a proceedure that included them - as of the date of this post, this guide will produce a working system from the ground up.
-I also added some tweaks to get the most out of the VM, creating users, and adding users.
+There have been several walkthroughs on installing Arch on VMs, like [this one](https://www.howtoforge.com/tutorial/install-arch-linux-on-virtualbox/) for example.
+However, I noticed recently there have been some changes that call for a few updates, so I thought I'd post a proceedure that included them - as of the date of this post, this guide will produce a working system from the ground up.
+I also added some tweaks to get the most out of the VM, creating and adding users, and installing a desktop environment.

 Head over to the [Arch Linux download page](https://www.archlinux.org/download/) and either torrent yourself an ISO or download one from one of the mirrors.